SpedySpedy Docs

 Comments

 Use comments to discuss a ticket with your team.
 You can mention other users with @name to notify them directly.
 Comments support rich text formatting, so you can include links, code snippets, and more.
-Internal comments can be marked as private so they're only visible to your team and hidden from external users.
+Comments can be marked as secret (internal-only) using the isSecret flag, making them visible only to your team and hidden from external customer users.

 File Attachments